Osmerion/OneTrickPony/README.md

 ### HMAC-based One-Time Passwords (HOTPs)

-The `HOTPEngine` provides support for HOTPs as specified by RFC 4226.
+The `HOTPEngine` provides support for HOTPs as specified by RFC&nbsp;4226.

 ```java
 HOTPEngine engine = HOTPEngine.builder()